Saliamonas Banaitis: Early life and education

 Banaitis was born in Vaitiekupiai, Šakiai District, Augustów Governorate, Congress Poland.
 On his mother's side, his ancestors had French roots and lived in East Prussia until 1830.
 His mother participated in the Uprising of 1863.
 His father was a Lithuanian farmer; he died when Banaitis was three years old.
 He attended a primary school in Sintautai for three years.
 In 1879, he enrolled into the Marijampolė Gymnasium.
 His classmate was Kazys Grinius, future President of Lithuania.
 His tutor for the gymnasium entrance examinations was priest Antanas Radušis who introduced Banaitis to the banned Lithuanian press.
 In 1883, Banaitis was forced to quit school when his brother died and his mother needed help at the 71 ha farm.
 Banaitis never finished his education and was the only of the twenty signatories without tertiary education.

 Despite the circumstances, Banaitis did not limit himself to farming.
 He began smuggling Lithuanian books that were banned by the Tsarist authorities and successfully evaded the police.
-Together with a partner, who had returned from United States, he established shops in Sintautai, Griškabūdis, Lukšiai.
+Together with a partner, who had returned from the United States, he established shops in Sintautai, Griškabūdis, Lukšiai.
 In 1886, he got acquainted with Martynas Jankus and joined the cultural Birutė Society.
 At least four Lithuanians got a job at Jankus' press with Banaitis' recommendations.
 His farm became known as a center of Lithuanian culture.
 Vincas Kudirka visited it in summer 1888 and Juozas Adomaitis-Šernas lived there in spring 1889 hiding from the German police.
 In 1890, when Kudirka became ill, Banaitis wanted to take over the publication of the monthly Lithuanian-language newspapers Varpas and Ūkininkas, but due to disagreements between Kudirka and Jankus, the newspapers were left in the care of doctor Juozas Bagdonas.

 In 1890, Banaitis married Marijona, sister of priest Justinas Pranaitis and organist Petras Juozas Pranaitis.
 They had five children, one daughter and four sons.
 Son Kazimieras Viktoras Banaitis (1896–1963) studied at the Leipzig Conservatory and became a known composer.
 Son Bronius (1898–1967) studied at the Technische Universität Darmstadt and became an engineer.
 Son Vytautas (1900–1980), educated at the Wharton School of the University of Pennsylvania, was the only member of the family to remain in Lithuania after the Soviet occupation of Lithuania in 1940.

 In 1900–1902, Banaitis attended bookkeeping courses in Saint Petersburg.
-After the graduation, he was offered a government job in the Vyatka Governorate, but refused.
+After graduation, he was offered a government job in the Vyatka Governorate, but refused.
 Upon return to Lithuania, he spent two years trying to establish a modern dairy.
 He bought equipment in Warsaw from Jonas Smilgevičius and attempted to produce butter and cheese, but other farmers did not support the effort and the enterprise failed.
 He attended the Great Seimas of Vilnius in December 1905, but was not very active in its proceedings.